blog

 If you’ve ever been to a community meeting about a new bike lane, housing development, or transit project and felt like everyone else in the room had context you didn’t – this guide is for you.

 Seattle has great urbanist media.
 The Urbanist does excellent journalism.
 Seattle Transit Blog covers transit in depth.
-Seattle Neighborhood Greenways does important advocacy work.
+Seattle Streets Alliance does important advocacy work.

 But these resources share a common assumption: you already have a baseline understanding of how the city works, what the acronyms mean, and what the history is.
 If you’re new to Seattle or new to caring about urban issues, there’s a steep learning curve before you can even follow the conversation.